Artabhaga

 Artabhaga (Sanskrit: आर्तभाग, Romanised:Ārtabhāga) was an Indian philosopher who participated in the Bahudakshina Yajna organised by the King Janaka of Mithila at his court.
 He was a Vedic sage in the line of Jaratkāru.

 Early life

 Artabhaga was the son of Ṛtabhāga.

 Description

-Artabhaga was the second Brahmin scholar in the Bahudakshina Yajna organised at the court of King Janaka in Mithila, who debated and asked questions to the sage Yajnavalkya.
+Artabhaga was the second Brahmin scholar in the Bahudakshina Yajna organised at the court of King Kriti Janaka in Mithila, who debated and asked questions to the sage Yajnavalkya.
 The dialogues between the Brahmins Artabhaga and Yajnavalkya is known as Yajnavalkya - Artabhaga Samvada or Yajnavalkya - Artabhaga Shastrartha.
 This dialogue is recorded in the Brihadaranyaka Upanishad.

 When the first opponent Ashvala asked some questions on the topics of the Vedic philosophy to the sage Yajnavalkya and got answers of all the questions from the sage Yajnavalkya, then he kept quiet and became silent.
 After that it was Artabhaga who started Shastrartha with the sage Yajnavalkya.
 Artabhaga also asked many questions with the sage Yajnavalkya related to the Vedic philosophy but was unable to defeat him.
 The sage Yajnavalkya answered all questions inquired by Artabhaga.